Cookie Consent by Free Privacy Policy Generator website

 • health and wellbeing – supporting healthy lifestyles

-• trees, woodland and forestry – woodland as a habitat, recreational and economic resource
+• trees, woodland and forestry – providing habitats for wildlife, recreational opportunities, urban cooling, and an economic resource

 • agriculture – providing food and other crops